 The primary objective of the Business Internship (475) Program is to provide meaningful on-the-job experiences in a career field related to the student's major field of study.
-To participate in the program, the student must (1)
+To participate in the program, the student must (1) have successfully completed sixty credit hours toward the baccalaureate degree in the School of Business, (2) possess an overall GPA of 2.75 or higher, and (3) not have previously worked for the firm sponsoring the internship, unless employed in a position with significantly different job responsibilities than previously performed.

-have successfully completed sixty credit hours toward the baccalaureate degree in the School of Business, (2) possess an overall GPA of 2.75 or higher, and (3) not have previously worked for the firm sponsoring the internship, unless employed in a position with significantly different job responsibilities than previously performed.
 The student may apply a maximum of six credit hours in internship coursework toward the baccalaureate degree as approved electives in the School of Business.
-Prior to enrollment in the program, the student should contact the School of Business Internship Director's office (797.5118) for details.
+Prior to enrollment in the program, the student should contact the School of Business Internship Director's office, located in room 119C of the Business Education Building, (797.5081) for details.